Office of Integrative Activities

-This solicitation invites proposals for the following Tracks:
+This solicitation for FY 2021 invites proposals for the following Track Topics:

-Only awardees of Phase I grants under this solicitation may submit a Phase II proposal.
-Phase II proposers must outline a two-year research and development plan in which research transitions to practice through collaboration with end-users.
+Only awardees of Phase I awards under this solicitation may submit a Phase II proposal.
+Phase II proposals must outline a 24-month research and development plan that transitions research into practice through convergence activities, multi-sector partnerships, and collaboration with other partners and end-users.

 If selected for Phase II, teams will be expected to apply program fundamentals and innovation processes gained in Phase I to enhance partnerships, develop a solution prototype, and build a sustainability model to continue societal impact beyond NSF support.

 Phase II awards may be up to $5 million for 24 months.
 Phase II proposals must clearly describe deliverables that will be produced within 24 months.
 The Phase II teams must include partnerships critical for success and end-users (e.g., industry, Institutions of Higher Education (IHEs), non-profits, government, and others), each with a specific role(s) in deliverable development and facilitating the transition of research outputs into practical uses.
 Successful Phase II proposals will be funded initially for 12 months, with a second year being provided on the basis of an assessment of performance (see below).